benjbuch/octo_waffle/part_11-tidying_tables.md

 *(table abridged)*

-The longer the table, the tidyer the data.
+The longer the table, the tidier the data.
 Here is the ‘long format’ of `plate_1`:

 |   sample\_id   |    replicate\_id    | concentration  | intensity |